 Land and Lots.
-Our Land Acquisition Committee, consisting of Patrick O. Zalupski, our Chief Executive Officer and Chairman of the Board; J. Douglas Moran, our Chief Operations Officer; Rick A. Moyer, our Chief Financial Officer; Batey McGraw, our National Head of Land; Michelle Murrhee, our Director of Finance; Robert E. Riva, our General Counsel and Corporate Secretary; John Blanton, our Chief Accounting Officer; and Anabel Fernandez, our Treasurer, is responsible for the review, approval and eventual allocation of capital for the acquisition and development of land and lots to support our homebuilding operations.
+Our Land Acquisition Committee, consisting of Patrick O. Zalupski, our Chief Executive Officer and Chairman of the Board; J. Douglas Moran, our Chief Operations Officer; L. Anabel Fernandez, our Chief Financial Officer; Batey McGraw, our National Head of Land; Michelle Murrhee, our Director of Finance; Robert E. Riva, our General Counsel and Corporate Secretary; and John Blanton, our Chief Accounting Officer; is responsible for the review, approval and eventual allocation of capital for the acquisition and development of land and lots to support our homebuilding operations.
 All new market expansion opportunities, however, are first discussed with the Board, which we believe adequately manages our risks related to our land and lot acquisitions.